jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/models.md

 recalculated every other sync period, `3` waits for two sync periods after every calculation and so on.
 - **calculationTimeout** - The timeout for calculating using an algorithm, if this timeout is exceeded the calculation is skipped.
 Defaults set based on the algorithm used, see below.
+- **startInterval** - The [duration](https://pkg.go.dev/time#ParseDuration) that the model should start to apply from.
+For example a value of `1m` would mean the model would only start to apply at the top of the next minute.
+This is useful if you have seasonal data that you need the model synced to, such as Holt-Winters, which allows you to do things like making sure the model defines the start of a Holt-Winters season as starting at midnight (with the season being) the whole day.
+- **resetDuration** - The [duration](https://pkg.go.dev/time#ParseDuration) that the model can go for without recording any data before the data is too old and is cleared out.
+A new start time will be calculated from the `startInterval` if it's provided at this point too.

 All models use `syncPeriod` as a base unit, so if the sync period is defined as `10000` (10 seconds), the models will base their timings and calculations as multiples of 10 seconds.